Grace Hopper College: John C. Calhoun

 Calhoun remained in Connecticut for several years to obtain a law degree from Litchfield Law School, then returned to South Carolina.
 After his student years, Calhoun never again had significant involvement in Yale and was never a benefactor.
 Calhoun's plantation estate later became the campus of Clemson University.

 Elected to the United States Congress in 1810, he made his name as a War Hawk before the War of 1812, then became Secretary of War under President James Monroe.
 He was elected Vice President in 1825 and served two terms before resigning to fight for South Carolina's nullification of federal tariffs as a Senator.
 During his political career, Calhoun gained a reputation as a great rhetorician and intellectual.
 In addition to his advocacy of states' rights, Calhoun was a proponent of slaveholder rights and believed that slavery was justified by white supremacy.
-Inheriting his father's farm, Calhoun remained a slaveholder his entire life and profited from the cotton trade.

 Naming of Calhoun College

 Because of his political, military, and intellectual achievements, Calhoun was venerated as an illustrious Yale alumnus beginning in the mid-nineteenth century.
 He was the only Yale graduate to be elected to a federal executive office in the school's first two centuries, until the election of U.S. President William Howard Taft in 1909.
 A 1914 biography of Calhoun by Yale Secretary Anson Phelps Stokes details his accomplishments as an "eminent Yale man" without once mentioning his slaveholdings or pro-slavery leadership.

 Already holding some of Calhoun's papers, Yale offered its first commemoration of Calhoun during the construction of the Memorial Quadrangle in 1917.
 Statues of eight pre-20th century "Yale worthies" were placed on Harkness Tower, including an eight-foot statue of Calhoun.
 Of these, only Calhoun and Jonathan Edwards were selected as namesakes of the eight original residential colleges when they were named around 1931.